openstack/openstack-manuals/doc/user-guide/source/dashboard_create_networks.rst

    :guilabel:`Create Subnet`: Select this check box to create a subnet

-   You do not have to specify a subnet when you create a network, but if you do not specify a subnet, any attached instance receives an Error status.
+   You do not have to specify a subnet when you create a network, but if you do not specify a subnet, the network can not be attached to an instance.

    :guilabel:`Subnet` tab